 - Directed call pickup

 - Call parking

-- Call monitoring

 - Call pickup

-- Voicemail a service extension to access voicemail.
+- (New in Kerio Operator 2.2) Voicemail a service extension to access voicemail.
 Kerio Operator recognizes which extension is used and you can set if PIN is required or not.

-This service is set automatically for provisioned phones.

-- Voicemail with login prompt -a service extension to access voicemail.
+This service is set automatically for provisioned phones. - (New in Kerio Operator 2.2) Voicemail with login prompt -a service extension to access voicemail.
 Kerio Operator is not able to recognize which extension is used.
 Users must authenticate with typing their extension and PIN. - Echo this option helps you monitor whether phones are correctly connected and what is the sound delay.
 Speak to the phone after hearing the automated message.
 If done correctly, your message is recorded and played back. - Music music plays upon dialing the extension (used for checking the connection). - Current time auto attendant tells the current date and time. - Dial by extension auto attendant invites the user to enter the extension which the operator will dial. - Dial by name user enters first several letters of the callee's surname and system searches among the users created in Kerio Operator and dials the extension. - Record audio Kerio Operator starts recording.
 Thus you can easily create records for auto attendant scripts in excellent quality. - Receive fax messages the service enables you to receive fax to defined email address.
 Necessary condition for enabeling the service is entering email address for receiving faxes in PDF format.

-To configure PBX services, go to the administration interface \rightarrow PBX Services.
+PBX services are placed in the Kerio Operator administration interface in Configuration $\rightarrow$ PBX Services.